konnomiya/ServerlessChatRoom/README.md

                 });
             }
 ```
-The echo function on the client side send http request to trigger the **senduser** http trigger function, this function helps SignalR to only send this message to the specific user:
+The echo function on the client side sends http request to trigger the **senduser** http trigger function, this function helps SignalR to only send this message to the specific user:
 ```csharp
         [FunctionName("senduser")]
         public static Task PrivateMessageToQueue(